AceOfBens/notphillies-bsky/README.md

 ### Does the bot post immediately when the Phillies account posts on Twitter?

-No. Sometimes I change tinker with this setting, but usually the bot is scheduled to check the [Mastodon mirror bot](https://mastodon.social/@Phillies@sportsbots.xyz) every 20 minutes.
-During busier times, like evenings (Eastern Time), which coincidentally is when the Phillies typically play and when their X/Twitter account posts the most often, this bot will check less often because Github's servers are running more repositories.
+No. Sometimes I change this setting, but usually the bot is scheduled to check the [Mastodon mirror bot](https://mastodon.social/@Phillies@sportsbots.xyz) every 20 minutes.
+During busier times, like evenings (Eastern Standard/Daylight Time), which coincidentally is when the Phillies typically play and when their X/Twitter account posts the most often, this bot will check less often because Github's servers are running more repositories.

 Because of this, sometimes the bot will not check for up to 3 hours and catch up on posts from several innings, so the time stamp on the Bluesky mirror post should not be used as a reference for anything other than when Github Actions ran a workflow for this bot.